Section 245(i) Immigration Relief: Eligibility and Filing Overview

-More specifically, it made it possible for people who were not eligible to apply for adjustment of status to do so by paying a “penalty fee”.
-It allowed for the approval of adjustment for persons inside of the United States, if they had an immigrant visa (I-140 or I-130) filed for them by April 30, 2001.
+More specifically, it made it possible for people who were not eligible to apply for adjustment of status to do so by paying a “penalty fee.”
+It allowed for the approval of adjustment for persons inside the United States if they had an immigrant visa (I-140 or I-130) filed for them by April 30, 2001.
 It represented an opportunity for thousands of people to live and work in the U.S. and to apply for green cards without having to return to their countries of origin.
-Additionally, it allowed those who reentered the country with reentry permits or advance parole to adjust} status in the U.S. as well.
+Additionally, it allowed those who reentered the country with reentry permits or advance parole to adjust status in the U.S. as well.

 What Are The Eligibility Requirements For 245(i) Adjustment Of Status?